princejacob528/todo-list/README.md

-# React + Vite
+# To-Do List (Task App)

-we will create a To-Do list web app (Task App) using react JS and tailwind CSS.
-This react ToDo app contains a input field, so that user can enter their task.
-Then the task will be added in the list.
+We will develop a To-Do list web app (Task App) using React JS and Tailwind CSS.
+This React To-Do app will feature an input field for users to add tasks.
+The added tasks will be displayed in a list.

-When user click on any task (or any to-do list) then it will be marked a completed or incomplete task.
-User can also delete the to-do items from the list using the delete icon (bin icon).
+When a user clicks on a task in the list, it will be marked as completed or incomplete.
+Users will also have the option to delete to-do items using a delete icon (bin icon).

-This To-Do Task list will be saved in the browser, so that when we open the browser again we will find all our saved To-Do list / task list.
-To design this React App we will use Tailwind CSS.
+The To-Do Task list will be saved in the browser, allowing users to access their saved list when they reopen the browser.
+We will be using Tailwind CSS to design this React App.

+#Technologies:
-Technologies: Vite + React
+Vite + React
+Tailwind

+#Storage
+Local Storage